onsclom/my-website/src/content/writing/drawing-combinators.md

 ![](/images/sketch5.png)

 Nice!
 I think this was a successful experiment.
-Creative coding is always fun, but this library actually made it more fun.
-It is common to change requirements on the fly when creative coding.
-Because of that, functional programming is a great fit.
+Creative coding is always fun, but this library made it more fun.
+Changing requirements on the fly is common when creative coding, so functional programming is a great fit.
 Our code becomes composable and reusable by default.